kinode-dao/kinode-book/src/read_and_write_to_chain.md

 # Read+Write to Chain

-Kinode OS comes with a built-in provider layer for Ethereum and other EVM chains/rollups.
+Kinode OS comes with a built-in provider module for Ethereum and other EVM chains/rollups.
 This runtime module lives in [`eth:distro:sys`](https://github.com/kinode-dao/kinode/tree/main/kinode/src/eth) and is usable by any package which acquires the messaging capability for it.
-In addition to allowing connections directly to WebSocket RPC endpoints, the provider can also connect via the Kinode networking protocol to other Kinodes and use their provider as a relay.
+In addition to allowing connections directly to WebSocket RPC endpoints, the provider can also connect via the Kinode networking protocol to other Kinodes and use their provider as a relay to an RPC endpoint (or to another Kinode, forming a relay chain).
 The node must be configured to allow relay connections, which can be done with a public/private flag or explicit allow/deny list.

 As with other runtime modules, processes should generally use the [kinode_process_lib](https://github.com/kinode-dao/process_lib) to interact with the provider.